Chapter 1 : Escaping the Friendzone

 “Don’t worry, Ted.
 I’ll bring you back souvenirs,” she assured me and touched my knee.
 It felt like electricity.
 I put on a mask of complete seriousness.

 “I’m holding you to that.
 If you don’t there will be serious consequences.
 I don’t mess around when it comes to Hogwarts souvenirs.”
 She gasped in mock fright.

 “I’ll be right back, Vic.
 I need to use the loo,” I said, finding that it wasn’t a lie.
-I reluctantly pulled my arm from around her and ran to the bathroom to clear my head with Vic shouting obscene names at me from the couch while chuckling.
+I reluctantly pulled my arm from around her, ruffled her hair, and ran to the bathroom to clear my head with Vic shouting obscene names at me from the couch while chuckling.